 Maybe the best place to start is an explanation of a name that has a unique origin and is important to share.
-Pronounced – My-lee – my name is derived from a Hawaiian flower, which my Dad discovered during his tour on the USS Kearsarge, an aircraft carrier in the Pacific Ocean.
+Pronounced – My-lee – my name is derived from a Hawaiian flower, which my Dad discovered during his tour on the USS Kearsarge, a US Navy aircraft carrier in the Pacific Ocean.
 The only reason I have not adopted my middle name (never mind) to make life easier is because of my Dad’s involvement.

 Anyway, I was raised in a small town in southern Colorado where winters were long and cold.
 I really believed every kid in the world got to explore the Sand Dunes National Monument for one school day each spring.
-Life was carefree and emphasized my education and love for music.
+Life was carefree and emphasized my education and my love for music.
 Right on schedule, I graduated from high school and proceeded to Colorado State University where I spent four years earning my Bachelor’s in Business Administration, with a concentration in Computer Information Systems.

 My next predictable step was to take a job in corporate America and move across the country to Michigan where my company provided data processing services for a large insurance company.
 I dutifully fulfilled my role and proceeded to the second phase of training, right on schedule.
 My second major relocation took place within 18 months of the first, and I arrived in Dallas, Texas.
 Culture shock can happen inside the boundaries of the United States.
 Trust me!